 According to tradition, the Laws of the Game of football are not static or inflexible.
 Wisely, they follow the march of time and try to conform to the development of the game.
 For this reason, they have been and always will be up to date.
+This is the highest praise which I think can be offered to the work of the Board.

-This is the highest praise which I think can be offered to the joint work of the Board.
-If the results of the experiments with the Laws of the Game, authorised by FIFA and the International Board, are satisfactory, they will be put forward to the International Board as proposals.
+I have to draw the attention of affiliated National Associations and of all official referees to the fact that unauthorized experiments with the Laws of the Game are causing the FIFA Referees' Committee and the International Football Association Board a great deal of concern.
+On the other hand, if the results of the experiments with the Laws of the Game, authorised by FIFA and the International Board, are satisfactory, they will be put forward to the International Board as proposals.
 Until the Board has decided on changes, the valid Laws of the Game are those published in this book.
 Experiments which have not been authorised by FIFA and/or the Board are not permitted.